addiscent/php-server-mon-sys/README.md

     $ docker-compose up -d

 ##### _PHP Server Monitor_ Server Data Update Intervals: Cron
 A cron job is started automatically when the system is started, (_docker-compose up -d_).
 The interval of the cron job determines how often the monitored servers are probed.
 The default interval is every 3 minutes.
 You may change the interval by changing the crontab file, _etc-cron.d-tab-for-phpfpm.txt_, located in the home _./src/_ sub-directory.
-This cron job is run on the PHP-FPM container, but is exposed on the host file system so it may be conveniently edited.
-Note that this file requires strict permissions, e.g., mode 600, and owner:group must be root:root.
+This cron job is run on-board the PHP-FPM container, but is exposed on the host file system so it may be conveniently edited.
+Note that this file requires strict permissions, e.g., _mode 600_, and _owner:group_ must be _root:root_.
 Otherwise, the cron job will not run.

 After editing the _php.ini_ file, you must restart the _Php-Server-Mon-Sys_ system, as described above, for any changes to take effect.